pshuwei/blog/_posts/2022-05-09-may-update.md

 I also have some research projects I am doing with my current advisor.
 The main one involves looking at AI based treatment, and the other will be survival analysis with ICU patients (supposedly).

 I also have to study for the qualifying exam, which will take place in August.
 I will slowly increase the studying time over the summer.
+Hopefully, I pass.
+My PhD life pretty goes on autopilot if I pass that.